 (COSMOS ATROSANGUINEUS) Plants do best in average, mediummoisture, well-drained soil in full sun.
 Dry soils are tolerated.
 Good deer and rabbit resistance.
 Remove spent flowers for continued blooms.
 If grown in zones 3-6, you can dig up the tubers once the foliage has died back in the fall.
+In Canada, lift in fall for all zones.
 Tubers can be stored in slightly moist peat moss in a dark, cool, but frost-free place until next spring (same as you would store dahlias).